 Some hazards in the workplace require more specific regulations or codes of practice.
 The various states and territories have created their own codes of practice to regulate these hazards.
-For example in New South Wales there is a code of practice dealing with The Safe Removal of Asbestos, another for Working in Confined Spaces, and yet another for the Collection of Domestic Waste.
+For example in New South Wales there is a code of practice dealing with Cash in Transit, another for Collection of Domestic Waste, and yet another for Low Voltage Electrical Work.
 These codes spell out more detailed regulations, procedures and responsibilities for dealing with specific hazards to employees, customers and the general public.

-WHS Authorities
+3 WHS Authorities